zmon1010/kendo-ui-core/docs/knowledge-base/editor-start-typing-in-unordered-list.md

 ---
 title: Start Typing in Unordered List in Editor
-description: How to start typing in a Kendo UI Editor and automatically create ul and li elements.
+description: An example on how to start typing in a Kendo UI Editor and automatically create <ul> and <li> elements.
 type: how-to
-page_title: Kendo Editor Value to Start as Bullet List
+page_title: Set the Kendo UI Editor Value to Start as a Bullet List
 slug: start-typing-in-unordered-list-editor
-position: 0
 tags: kendo, editor, list, unordered, bullets
 teampulseid:
 ticketid: 1113496